dpickering95/CSC380/README.md

 That should set up the virtual environment

-To activate the virtual environment source /venv/bin/activate will start it, your propmt will now be preceded by a (venv) letting you know it's active.
+To activate the virtual environment source /venv/bin/activate will start it, your prompt will now be preceded by a (venv) letting you know it's active.

 To deactivate simply enter: